-STAGE - the spotlights, curtain and proscenium as the show begins or ends (47 images); Working with in-house lighting directors, 23 classical theaters in New York, Pennsylvania, Paris and Versailles were photographed over three years.
+STAGE - the spotlights, curtain and proscenium as the show begins or ends (47 images); Working with in-house lighting directors, 23 classical theaters in New York, Pennsylvania, Paris and Versailles were photographed over four years.

 LISTEN - an encyclopedic work mapping the landscape or inner architecture of American rock n’roll history and memory (427 images); 403 venues in 89 cities in 26 states over 11 years were identified, contacted, visited and photographed.

 I am currently producing ATLAS (OF EMOTION); which considers how emotions look when reflected on an actor’s features, colonizing the surface of their face.
 The selection of emotions is scientific.
 The photographs inhabit a space between “portrait” and “landscape” traditions of photography.

 Concurrently I am gathering material on the geographical and historical action (or gesture) of APPLAUSE.
 The project will contain found images and footage as well as my own works of observation.
 I hope to embed myself with a selected performer or performance over the course of an extended tour.

 My goal is, over time, to construct a methodical visual archive or index encompassing these (and subsequent) ideas and elements.